sa2blv/SVXportal/README.md

 2. run the install.php from your browser this requirer that you hav setup an database / user in mysql

+3. Add a user to mysql "if you self host" manualy you can use php myadmin

+  mysql
+   $ mysql> CREATE DATABASE Svxportal;
+   $ mysql> CREATE USER 'Svxportal'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Change me password';
+   $ mysql>  GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, INDEX, DROP, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES ON Svxportal.* TO 'Svxportal'@'localhost';

+"this is an examle of Mysql user setup"

-3. add this line to your corntab
+4. add this line to your corntab

 @reboot sleep 60 && screen  -d -m bash -c  'cd /var/www/ ; watch -n 1  php logdeamon.php;'
 @reboot sleep 60 && screen  -d -m bash -c  'cd /var/www/ ; watch -n 20  php station_heartbeat.php;'